-For Procedural Guidelines for Investigations, see page, 24, below.
-For the Student Conduct Code, see https://www.ucc.edu/images/owlsnest/201819-Union-County-College-Student-Handbook.pdf.
-Access the Employee Handbook through the Owl's Nest on the College website.
+For Procedural Guidelines for Investigations, see page, 24.

+For the Student Handbook, go to

+www.ucc.edu/campus-life/student-handbook/.

-Union County College Discrimination, Sexual Harassment, Sexual Misconduct Incident Report/Complaint Form
+UCNJ Union College of Union County, NJ Discrimination, Sexual Harassment, Sexual Misconduct Incident Report/Complaint Form

 Use this form to report incidents of discrimination, sexual harassment, or sexual misconduct.
 You are encouraged to include as much information as possible.
-If you want to enter only your name and phone number, the Associate Vice President, Administration will contact you.
+If you want to enter only your name and phone number, the Associate Vice President of Operations will contact you.
 Based on the information you provide; an investigation may be initiated.
 You may submit a report anonymously, but please be aware that an anonymous report limits the College's ability to investigate.
-If you need advice or consultation, see the Associate Vice President, Administration (908-709-7046) or the Dean of Students (908-709-7516).
+If you need advice or consultation, see the Associate Vice President of Operations (908-709-7046) or the Dean of Students (908-709-7516).
 See also Resources information, at page 41, below.